matrix-org/matrix-spec-proposals/proposals/3574-resource-markup.md

 # Potential Issues

+Until something like
-There's no notion of "ownership" for state events---anyone who can send `m.space.parent` events can overwrite `m.space.parent` events sent by others.
+[MSC3761](https://github.com/matrix-org/matrix-spec-proposals/pull/3761) is added to the spec, there's no notion of "ownership" for state events.
+Anyone who can send `m.space.parent` events can overwrite `m.space.parent` events sent by others.
 So anyone who can create a conversation concerning a certain resource can also remove conversations created by others.
 Clients can partly mitigate this by at least discouraging accidental deletions and encouraging courtesy.
 A more robust mitigation might be to introduce subspaces of resources, within which less-trusted users could still create conversations concerning a given resource.
 However, this seems undesirably complicated for an initial implementation.
 If it turns out to be necessary in practice, it could be added in a future MSC.

 # Alternatives